The Variance of Causal Effect Estimators for Binary V-structures: Introduction

 \section{Introduction}

-As a graphical representation of multivariate probability distributions, Bayesian networks are widely used statistical models with an underlying directed acyclic graph (DAG) structure.
+As graphical representations of multivariate probability distributions, Bayesian networks are widely used statistical models with an underlying directed acyclic graph (DAG) structure.
 When taking DAGs to represent causal diagrams \citep{greenland99causal, pearl00, hr06instruments, wr07four} we may use a machinery based on the `do' calculus of \cite{pearl95causal} to estimate potential intervention effects of any variable on any other.
-Different graphical criteria exist to identify valid adjustment sets, among which the back-door criterion \citep{pearl93bayesian} is probably the most well known, and with alternative strategies developed more recently \citep{svr10, perkovic17complete}.
+Different graphical criteria exist to identify valid adjustment sets, among which the back-door criterion \citep{pearl93bayesian} is probably the most well known, and with more generalised strategies developed more recently \citep{svr10, perkovic17complete}.

-A valid adjustment set $\boldsymbol{Z}$ for the effect of $X$ on $Y$ is such that for any probability distribution $p$ compatible with the underlying graphical structure $G$ the probability distribution of $Y$ after intervening on $X$ (setting it to some value) satisfies \citep{mc15}
+A valid adjustment set $\boldsymbol{Z}$ for the effect of $X$ on $Y$ is such that for any probability distribution $p$ compatible with the underlying graphical structure the probability distribution of $Y$ after intervening on $X$ (setting it to some value) satisfies \citep{mc15}

 For linear Gaussian models, the marginalisation can be simply estimated by regressing $Y$ on $X$ and $\boldsymbol{Z}$ and extracting the coefficient of $X$, hence the naming of `adjustment' sets.
 This also holds for linear non-Gaussian causal models \citep{henckel19graphical}.